 | { fontEmbedCSS } | { embedFonts: true } |

-| — (not supported) | { plugins: [...] } |
+| not supported | { plugins: [...] } |

-// Before import { toPng } from 'html-to-image'; const dataUrl = await toPng(el, { pixelRatio: 2 }); // After import { snapdom } from '@zumer/snapdom'; const img = await snapdom.toPng(el, { scale: 2 });
+// Before import { toPng } from 'html-to-image'; const dataUrl = await toPng(el, { pixelRatio: 2 }); // After import { snapdom } from '@zumer/snapdom'; const img = await snapdom.toPng(el, { dpr: 2 });

 Frequently asked questions